dotmpe/node-sitefile/ReadMe.rst

   Sitefile is unobtrusive, except for some configuration file.
-  Also sitefile does not focus on providing an development platform,
-  ..
-But theres no reason it should not handle the web formats used by harp,
-     personally I find LESS and Coffee-Script are very handy.

-  harp is far more extended. some concepts such as asset management (styles, images) are interesting.
+  Also sitefile does not focus on providing an development platform, harp is far more extended. some concepts such as asset management (styles, images) are interesting.

-  :TODO: write sitefile routers for Stylus, LESS, Markdown, Coffee-Script.

 `Meteor <https://www.meteor.com/>`_
   Like harp, Meteor is an development platform.